Shirtless Justin Bieber Flaunts Tattooed Torso While Chatting With Mysterious Brunette

 — Aaron Fernandes (@AaronRFernandes) August 20, 2018

 As those who follow Bieber-related news know, the young singer is a very athletic individual who regularly plays several different sports including basketball, hockey, and soccer.
-In one of the photos – before Bieber ditched his shirt – the singer was floating mid-air after he was either falling toward the ground or launching himself off the ground.
+In one of the photos, before Bieber ditched his shirt, the singer was floating mid-air after he was either falling toward the ground or launching himself off the ground.

 Shirtless Justin Bieber flaunts tattooed torso while chatting to brunette girl at soccer match… but where's Hailey? – Daily Mail https://t.co/Orr8LALzUX pic.twitter.com/VHN5UOVkS9